St. Cecilia Cathedral (Omaha): Design

-Begun in 1905 and consecrated in 1959, the cathedral was designed by architect Thomas Rogers Kimball.
-Ranked among the ten largest cathedrals in the United States when it was completed, the cathedral is 255 ft long, 158 ft wide, and 222 ft tall.
+Ranked among the ten largest cathedrals in the United States when it was completed, Saint Cecilia's Cathedral is 255 ft long, 158 ft wide, and 222 ft high.

-The architectural style of the building is Spanish Renaissance Revival, rather than the European Gothic architecture popular in the early 20th century.
-The building is roofed with Ludowici tile and features a steel frame under masonry walls made of Bedford limestone.
-Kimball justified his choice because of the early influence of Spain and Mexico on the region.
-It was once part of the missionary area subject to the See of Santiago de Cuba.
+The cathedral was built in the Spanish Renaissance Revival, rather than the European Gothic architecture popular in the early 20th century.
+The roof is covered with Ludowici tiles and the walls have a steel frame under masonry walls made of Bedford limestone.